jaysoo/nx-react-book/manuscript/chapter1.md

 I> --style styled-component`
 I> ```

-Once Nx finishes creating your workspace, you will end up with something like this:
+Once Nx finishes creating the workspace, we will end up with something like this:

 ```
 myorg